-In April, 2013, CMS published its proposed IPPS 2014 payment rule which provides for a 2.5% market basket increase to the base Medicare MS-DRG blended rate.
-When statutorily mandated budget neutrality factors, annual geographic wage index updates, documenting and coding adjustments and Health Care Reform mandated adjustments are considered, we estimate our overall increase from the proposed federal fiscal year 2014 rule (covering the period of October 1, 2013 through September 30, 2014) will approximate 0.1%.
-This projected impact from the IPPS 2014 proposed rule includes both the impact of the American Taxpayer Relief Act ("ATRA") of 2012 documentation and coding adjustment and the required Affordable Care Act Medicare Disproportionate Share Hospital ("DSH") net reduction, as discussed below, however, it excludes the impact of the sequestration reductions related to the Budget Control Act of 2011, as discussed below.
+In August, 2012, CMS published its final IPPS 2013 payment rule which provided for a 2.6% market basket increase to the base Medicare MS-DRG blended rate.
+When statutorily mandated budget neutrality factors, annual geographic wage index updates, documenting and coding adjustments and Health Care Reform mandated adjustments are considered, we estimate our overall increase from the final federal fiscal year 2013 rule (covering the period of October 1, 2012 through September 30, 2013) approximated 1.8%.
+The impact from the IPPS 2013 final rule reflects all of the adjustments described in this paragraph, however, it excludes the impact of potential reductions related to the Budget Control Act of 2011, as discussed below.

 In August, 2011, the Budget Control Act of 2011 (the "2011 Act") was enacted into law.
 Included in this law are the imposition of annual spending limits for most federal agencies and programs aimed at reducing budget deficits by \$917 billion between 2012 and 2021, according to a report released by the Congressional Budget Office.
 Among its other provisions, the law established a bipartisan Congressional committee, known as the Joint Committee, which was responsible for developing recommendations aimed at reducing future federal budget deficits by an additional \$1.5 trillion over 10 years.
-The Joint Committee was unable to reach an agreement by the November 23, 2011 deadline and, as a result, across-the-board cuts to discretionary, national defense and Medicare spending were implemented on March 1, 2013 resulting in Medicare payment reductions of up to 2% per fiscal year (approximately \$39 million annual reduction to our Medicare net revenues effective as of April 1, 2013) with a uniform percentage reduction across all Medicare programs.
+The Joint Committee was unable to reach an agreement by the November 23, 2011 deadline and, as a result, across-the-board cuts to discretionary, national defense and Medicare spending were implemented on March 1, 2013 resulting in Medicare payment reductions of up to 2% per fiscal year (approximately \$35 million annual reduction to our Medicare net revenues effective as of April 1, 2013) with a uniform percentage reduction across all Medicare programs.

-On January 2, 2013, the ATRA of 2012 was enacted which, among other things, includes a requirement for CMS to recoup \$11 billion from hospitals from Medicare IPPS rates during federal fiscal years 2014 to 2017.
+On January 2, 2013, the ATRA was enacted which, among other things, includes a requirement for CMS to recoup \$11 billion from hospitals from Medicare IPPS rates during federal fiscal years 2014 to 2017.
 The recoupment relates to IPPS documentation and coding adjustments for the period 2008 to 2013 for which adjustments were not previously applied by CMS.
-In the 2014 IPPS proposed rule, CMS is proposing a -0.8% recoupment adjustment as the first step in this recovery process.
-CMS expects to make similar adjustments in federal fiscal years 2015, 2016, and 2017 in order to recover the entire \$11 billion.
-This adjustment is reflected in the 2014 IPPS estimated impact amount noted above.
+The 2014 IPPS final rule includes a -0.8% recoupment adjustment as does the aforementioned 2015 IPPS proposed rule.
+CMS expects to make similar adjustments in federal fiscal years 2016 and 2017 in order to recover the entire \$11 billion.
+This adjustment is reflected in the 2014 and 2015 IPPS estimated impact amounts noted above.